Charlotte Cornfield: The Shape of Your Name (2019)

 The Shape of Your Name was released on April 5, 2019, through Next Door Music, an imprint of Outside Music.
 The album features collaborations with Kevin Drew, Brendan Canning and Charles Spearin of Broken Social Scene, Shawn Everett and Leif Vollebekk.
 A music video for "Andrew" was released in January 2019.

 Cornfield said of the ideas behind the album: "With this record I was really thinking about space and breath, and I feel like it came from a meditative space of reflection.
 My life up to that point had been a lot of push, push, push, but then of a sudden I was in my late 20s, feeling a little more settled, a little bit wistful, and I think that really informed the songwriting process.
 I was not afraid of going slowly, and so there are a lot of slow jams and I’m alright with that."

 Reviewing The Shape of Your Name for Exclaim!, Kaitlin Ruether described Cornfield's songwriting as "biting, lucid and nourished."
 Ruether praised "Storm Clouds", "Andrew" and "Up the Hill" for their "electricity and emotion", and concluded "The Shape of Your Name has an elegiac quality to it: there is plenty of mourning within these songs, but there are also rays of a bright future."
-Writing in Pitchfork, Joshua Copperman noted that the album focuses "on the patience and reflection required for relationships with others", praised Cornfield's delivery and songwriting as "authentically conversational", and concluded that the album "benefits from not trying to be a masterpiece.
+Writing in Pitchfork, Hannah Jocelyn noted that the album focuses "on the patience and reflection required for relationships with others", praised Cornfield's delivery and songwriting as "authentically conversational", and concluded that the album "benefits from not trying to be a masterpiece.
 Instead, it stays small and approachable, a reward reserved for those paying attention."
 The Shape of Your Name was longlisted for the 2019 Polaris Music Prize and named by Exclaim! as the fifth-best folk or country album of 2019.